creme332/Binomial-Distribution-Visualiser/README.md

 BinomialVisualiser(n, p);
 ```

-For large values of `n`, you might have to scroll up/down a bit to view the distribution.
+For large values of `n`, you might have to scroll up/down the terminal to view the full distribution.
 # Modifications #
 Several parameters of the diagram can be changed but is not recommended because of different possible sizes of the terminal.

-The default settings should work on all terminal which are in full screen.
+The default settings should work on all terminals which are in full screen.

 Default settings :
 ```cpp